-The project successfully investigated resilient cooling applications against a variety of external parameters such as climate, building typologies, internal loads and occupancy profiles, various levels of building management systems capabilities and automation, new buildings and retrofitting of existing buildings.
+The project is investigating resilient cooling applications against a variety of external parameters such as climate, building typologies, internal loads and occupancy profiles, various levels of BMS capabilities and automation, new buildings and retrofitting of existing buildings.
+Furthermore, the project is closely connect with activities such as Mission Innovation's Challenge #7: Affordable Heating and Cooling of Buildings, the Kigali Cooling Efficiency Programme and the IEA Global Exchange on Efficiency: Cooling.